cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           #### When other options are better

-          * When the number of components would be better featured in multiples of 3, use the third-width link blob.
+          * When the number of components would be better featured in multiples of 3, use the 33/33/33 text component instead.

           * When content requires imagery, use the 50/50 image and text or 25/75 image and text components.
         variation_jinja_code_snippet: >-